Finding the Best Places to Retire Since 2006!

 Cons: Thanks to its valley location, the air quality is slightly below the national average.

 Notes: Golden is cute, but it has a highway on its western edge.
 The brewery is large and hard to miss.
-The population has grown by 10% in the last decade.
+The population has grown 8% during the last decade, and home prices have increased 12% since last year.

 Recommended as a Retirement Spot?
 Yes